![]() |

 Due to Gandhi's constant fight with the apartheid region in South Africa,

 the people there get certain liberal laws.
-He had opposed every discriminative
+He had opposed every discriminatory

-Once he started opposing the rules treating humans inhumanly, he got
+Once he started opposing the rules treating humans inhumanely, he got

 very much support from the local people and intellectuals worldwide.
 This